rmetzler/bliki/wiki/devops/glassfish-and-upstart.md

 tested its effect on outward-facing requests or on in-flight operations far enough to be comfortable with it.

-I chose to run a "clean"(er) shutdown using `asadmin stop-domain`.
+I chose to run a “clean”(er) shutdown using `asadmin stop-domain`.
 This fits nicely in Upstart's `pre-stop` step, _provided you do not use Upstart's `respawn` feature_.
 Upstart will correctly notice that Glassfish has already stopped after `pre-stop` finishes, but when `respawn` is enabled Upstart will